jacobtomlinson/website/content/posts/2020/2020-02-14-creating-an-open-source-python-project-from-scratch-p2.md

 At this point we should put some thought into versioning our library.
 When we make changes to our code we will want to release a new version, but what kind of naming scheme should we use for our version labels?

 There are several commonly used versioning standards used in open-source software.
-The two that you will see most often in open source software are [Semantic Versioning](https://semver.org/) or SemVer for short, and [Calendar Versioning](https://calver.org/) or CalVer for short.
+The two that you will see most often are [Semantic Versioning](https://semver.org/) or SemVer for short, and [Calendar Versioning](https://calver.org/) or CalVer for short.
 The first increments the version numbers based on what changes are made to the software, the second increments the version number based on when those changes were made.

 SemVer is commonly used when a project has an API which is being presented to the user, the developer can use the version information to communicate to the user whether or not new versions will impact their use of the library.
 CalVer is more commonly used for projects which do not necessarily provide an API to the user, an example may be a set of configuration files for a system which changes over time.